-By the way, if you are wondering what this year’s theme will be, the organizers have revealed that it’s “Hydrangeas for Southern Gardens,” but their lips are sealed on the details.
+By the way, if you are wondering what this year’s theme will be, the organizers have revealed that it’s “Wild Tennessee” but their lips are sealed on the details.
 You’ll just have to attend the event to see what they have in store.

 If You Go …